Relative, local and global dimension in complex networks

-To further illustrate the benefits of relative dimension we examine allostery in proteins, a phenomena whereby a subset of a protein (active site) can be modulated (activated or inactivated) through binding of a ligand at another subset of the protein (allosteric site).
+We then apply the relative dimensions on a real-world example with allostery in proteins, a phenomena whereby a subset of a protein (active site) can be modulated (activated or inactivated) through binding of a ligand at another subset of the protein (allosteric site).
 We examine three well-studied allosteric proteins: HRas GTPas, Lac repressor and PDK1 in Figure~\ref{fig:figure_allostery} (for more details on these proteins, see Methods).
-In HRas, we find a low relative dimension at the active site given the allosteric site as the source (Fig.~\ref{fig:figure_allostery}a(i)), whilst in reverse the allosteric site is unreachable to the active site (Fig.~\ref{fig:figure_allostery}a(ii)).
-Whilst an exact statement of allosteric mechanism is not our purpose here, its interesting to note that a low relative dimension suggests a more `direct' or `funneled' communication from the allosteric site to the active site.
-Moreover, the asymmetry of the communication suggests that each half of the protein is purposed for diffusion in opposing directions.
+In HRas, we find a low relative dimension at the active site given the allosteric site as the source (Fig.~\ref{fig:figure_allostery}a(i)), but in reverse the allosteric site does not see a transient peak from the diffusion started in the active site (Fig.~\ref{fig:figure_allostery}a(ii)).
+Even if an exact statement of allosteric mechanism is not our purpose here, it is interesting to note that a low relative dimension suggests a more `direct' or `funneled' communication from the allosteric site to the active site.
+Moreover, the asymmetry of this communication may relate to different functions for each half of the protein.

 The lac repressor protein is constructed from two separate monomers and it is generally understood that binding of both NPF molecules (one on each monomer) is required to activate the lac repressor via a cooperative allosteric effect acting on the hinge region~\cite{muller1996lac}.
-Given that the allosteric mechanism is cooperative, we don't expect direct communication to the active site from the allosteric site, and instead we examined the change in relative dimension upon using a single allosteric site as a source (Fig.~\ref{fig:figure_allostery}b(i)) vs. both allosteric sites as sources simultaneously (Fig.~\ref{fig:figure_allostery}b(ii)).
+Given that the allosteric mechanism is cooperative, we do not expect a direct communication to the active site from the allosteric site, and instead we examined the change in relative dimension upon using a single allosteric site as a source (Fig.~\ref{fig:figure_allostery}b(i)) vs. both allosteric sites as sources simultaneously (Fig.~\ref{fig:figure_allostery}b(ii)).